Corruption in China: Housing

+Welfare

+In October 2025, Sichuan authorities reported that 119 officials in the city of Shifang had illegally claimed unemployment benefits while receiving public-sector salaries, in a scheme running from 2014 across 43 villages and costing approximately 1.5 million yuan.

 Effects

 Whether the effects of corruption in China are solely positive or negative is a subject of hot debate.
 Corruption is harmful in that it favors the most connected and unscrupulous, rather than the efficient.
 It also creates entry barriers in the market for those without such connections.
 Bribes also misdirect resources into wasteful or poor-quality projects.
 Further, proceeds from illegal transactions are usually sent to foreign bank accounts, resulting in capital flight.
 In short, as Yan Sun argues, corruption distorts and retards development.

-The deleterious effects of corruption were documented in detail in Minxin Pei's report.
+The deleterious effects of corruption were thoroughly documented in Minxin Pei's report.
 The amount of money involved in corruption scandals has risen exponentially since the 1980s, and corruption is now more concentrated in state-controlled sectors.
 These include infrastructure projects, real estate, government procurement, and financial services.
 Pei estimates the cost of corruption could be up to $86 billion per year, though he does not specify his methodology for arriving at such an estimate.

-Corruption in China also harms Western business interests, in particular foreign investors.
+Corruption in China also harms Western business interests, particularly those of foreign investors.
 They risk human rights, environmental, and financial liabilities, at the same time squaring off against rivals who engage in illegal practices to win business.
 In the long term, corruption has potentially "explosive consequences," including widening income inequalities within cities and between city and countryside, and creating a new, highly visible class of "socialist millionaires," which further fuels resentment from the citizenry.

 Some corruption scandals violently attacked ordinary citizens, as in the case of Hewan village in Jiangsu province, where 200 thugs were hired to attack local farmers and force them off their land so Party bosses could build a petrochemical plant.
 Sun Xiaojun, the party chief of Hewan village, was later arrested.
 One farmer died.
 Officials have also employed hit men or launched acid attacks on their rivals.
 In August 2009, a former director of the Communications Bureau in Hegang, Heilongjiang, who hired hitmen to kill his successor, supposedly because of the latter's ingratitude, was given the death penalty.